 Nothing screams incompetence like a lack of knowledge.

 - How the prints are made

-- The best ways to frame your work.
+- The best ways to frame your artwork

-- All the materials you used to create the original
+- All the materials used to create your original artwork

 - All prices and availability